bruce-one/HA-proxy/README.md

 ![HAProxy 1.8](https://img.shields.io/badge/HAProxy-1.8-brightgreen.svg) ![License MIT](https://img.shields.io/badge/license-MIT-blue.svg) [![](https://img.shields.io/docker/stars/gzmaxsum/ha-proxy.svg)](https://hub.docker.com/r/gzmaxsum/ha-proxy 'DockerHub') [![](https://img.shields.io/docker/pulls/gzmaxsum/ha-proxy.svg)](https://hub.docker.com/r/gzmaxsum/ha-proxy 'DockerHub')

 This is HAProxy flavor of [nginx-proxy][1].
-Please look through the readme before you use, there is some difference in configuration from nginx-proxy, which will be shown in bold font.
+Please look through the readme before you use, there is some difference in configuration from nginx-proxy.
+If you came from nginx-proxy, you should see the last capter **Major Difference from nginx-proxy** at last.

 HA-proxy sets up a container running HAProxy and [docker-gen][2].  docker-gen generates reverse proxy configs for HAProxy and reloads HAProxy when containers are started and stopped.